Who We Are

 … we strive to do more good and less harm every day.
 And every day we are trying to do better, continually working to preserve our planet.
 Sustainability is interwoven into our facilities, operations, and the hundreds of decisions we make each day that affect the world around us.
 We LEED and Green Restaurant Association certify all of our restaurants.
 Our flagship location opened as Washington, D.C.’s first LEED Gold Certified restaurant and the first upscale-casual, full-service LEED Gold restaurant in the country and was named one of the ten most sustainable restaurants in America.

-We thoughtfully source our ingredients, work with suppliers to reduce packaging, paint with non-volatile compounds, choose efficient HVAC and lighting systems, use wood from fallen trees and old barns, divert 90 percent of our trash from landfills with robust compost and recycling programs, including the use of a BioHiTech eco-safe digester we affectionately call “The Pig” in one of our restaurants.
+We thoughtfully source our ingredients, work with suppliers to reduce packaging, paint with non-volatile compounds, choose efficient HVAC and lighting systems, use wood from fallen trees and old barns, divert 90 percent of our trash from landfills with robust compost and recycling programs, including the use of a BioHiTech eco-safe digester we affectionately call “The Pig” in two of our restaurants.
 We say no to plastic water bottles and provide free filtered water, sparkling or flat, to all of our guests.
 We serve scratch-made sodas and mostly draft beer.
 When we do receive single-use beverages or packaged goods, we work with suppliers to reduce packaging.
 For example, we worked with Coca-Cola so they now ship to us directly in a corrugated case without the plastic six-pack collar.
 We avoid products wrapped with a tertiary layer and influence our vendors to consider reusable plastic totes.

 In 2018, we started a business coalition turned non-profit – Our Last Straw – to expand our sustainability efforts beyond the walls of our restaurants and make a difference across the hospitality industry and our planet.
 Our goal is to eliminate the distribution and use of plastic straws across our regions and work together to reduce our reliance on single-use plastics.
 Restaurants are major distributors of plastic straws, and it is imperative that the hospitality industry leads the charge for change.
 Business demand for non-plastic straws has already led to more effective, affordable alternatives.
 Our Last Straw has been credited with helping establish the new DC straw regulations and taking the DC plastic straw ban over the finish line to enforcement, in addition to helping several local towns and the state of Maryland draft similar plastic straw legislation.